The Marsden Building Society Equity Release 4.85% Fixed For Life

 Advantages Of Taking Out A Retirement Mortgage

 A Marsden Building Society retirement mortgage may allow you to borrow money to raise cash if you need extra money or want to raise funds quickly without having to downsize your home.
-These types of mortgages are also flexible, so you can spread out the repayments over several years or pay them off sooner if you wish.

 Disadvantages To Consider